From College Buddies to Travel Companions

 The Twist in the Fairytale: The Pehelgham Attack

-When we were on the top of the world (lol... literally), little did we know that an unfortunate event would play a spoil sport in our plans.
-As we reached the foothills and got the signals in our mobiles, we got to know about the Pehelgham attack that happened a few hours ago.
+When we were on the top of the world (lol... literally in high altitude), little did we know that an unfortunate event would bring our spirits down.
+As we reached the foothills and got the signals in our mobiles, we got to know about the Pehelgham terror attack that happened a few hours ago.
 It sent chills down our spines as the activities for the next day were planned in Pehelgham.
 We were supposed to leave Gulmarg and check into a hotel in Pehelgham on the morning of the next day.
 Alas.
 What would have happened to us had this attack happened a day later?
 What if our luck didn't serve us?
 With a floodgate of questions in mind, we thanked God for showing us some mercy.
 At the same time, our hearts went out for the fellow tourists that had to see such a fate.
 Our mobiles were buzzing nonstop with calls and messages from our near and dear ones, who were checking on us.
 On the other side, our parents were pursuading us to cancel the rest of the trip and return home.
 With mixed emotions running high, we took some time to process the news and modify our travel plans for the next day.
 A sobering reminder that life is unpredictable.

 Day 3 : On a Damage Control Mode in Srinagar

-Day 4: On a Adventureous Horse Ride to Sonamarg
+Day 4: On an Adventurous Horse Ride to Sonamarg

 Day 5: A Sojourn in Srinagar

 After a delicious breakfast, we headed to the Shankaracharya temple at the heart of Srinagar.
-Our vehicle was stopped at a 2km distance ahead of the temple.
-We walked up to the temple, where we had good darshan of the presiding deity of Lord Shiva.
-One cannot miss the ariel view of the city from the temple.
+Our vehicle was stopped at a two kilometre distance ahead of the temple.
+We walked up to the temple, where we had a good darshan of the presiding deity of Lord Shiva.
+One cannot miss the ariel view of Srinagar from the temple.
 The view of the city was indeed splendid.
-Then we visited the Mughal gardens after lunch.
-The recent rains had ruined Tulips.
+Then, we visited the Mughal gardens after lunch.
+The recent rains had ruined the Tulip plants.
 However, we were lucky enough to witness a good number of Tulips.
 We headed straight to our hotel, where we spent some quality time by chatting, dancing and playing with the kids before we could wrap up the day.

 Day 6: A Brave Journey to Pehelgham

 On the last day, we wanted to grab every opportunity that was available at our disposal to visit Pehelgham.
 On the way to Pehelgham, we stopped to purchase traditional Kashmiri kawa tea, saffrons and saffron creams at Awantipura.
 The route was a visual treat, which was filled with beautiful streams, views of mountains and apple fields.
-We also briefly stopped to drink apple juices that were sold in farm house.
+We also briefly stopped to drink apple juices that were sold in a farm house.
 As we entered Pehelgham, our hearts were beating fast.
 Surprisingly, the situation was under control and normal.
 However, there was some local strike that thwarted our plans to visit the A, B and C valleys.
-We could visit some famous shooting spots that featured in the Tamil movie, Leo.
+Alternatively, we could visit some famous shooting spots that featured in the Tamil movie, Leo.
 It included a famous Shiva temple and a coffee shop called Sifar.
-The kids, who are the diehard fans of Actor Vijay were jumping out of joy as we reached the Sifar Cafe, famously known as Leo Cafe.
+The kids, who are the diehard fans of Actor Vijay were jumping out of joy as we reached the Sifar Cafe, famously known as the Leo Cafe.
 After having a gala time by dancing to the scores from the movie and having a sumptuous spread, we headed back to Dal lake for the famous Shikara ride.
+I take a moment to record that everyone we met in Kashmir—from our driver, Umar bhai, a friendly young man, to the manager of the Sifar Café in Pahalgam—believed that the terror attacks were not committed by terrorists.
+As locals, they said they had never seen or heard of terrorists in their region.
+How and why they held this belief was difficult for us to understand.
+In the end, only the truth will reveal the truth.

 We took selfies in front of the iconic Time Square.
 Then, we shopped for some Kashmiri artifacts, kashmiri embroidered bags and gifts as souvenirs.
 Our bags and hearts were filled with the beauties of Kashmir.
 What a memorable conclusion to the trip!